aureliojargas/txt2regex/CONTRIBUTING.md

 - Keep the code formatted (`make fmt`) and validated (`make lint`)

-- Do not use any system command, this is a Bash built-ins script
+- Do not use any system command, this is a Bash builtins script

 - Do not use any Bash feature that is not supported by the old minimal version txt2regex supports (see https://mywiki.wooledge.org/BashFAQ/061)